United States Food Administration: The appointment of Hoover

 Woodrow Wilson realised he would need a dynamic leader to ensure the Food administration was effective.
 His advisor Edward House suggested Herbert Hoover, who had previously run the Commission for Relief in Belgium.
 Walter Hines Page, the British ambassador, endorsed this choice and Wilson, a Democrat, agreed although Hoover was a Republican.
 Hoover accepted the position only on the basis that he would have a completely free hand as regards the Washington bureaucracy, which in particular referred to David F. Houston, the Secretary of Agriculture.
 Despite initial resistance, Houston acquiesced and Hoover was appointed.

 Grain Corporation

 The administration employed its Grain Corporation, organized under the provisions of the Food Control Act of August 10, 1917, as an agency for the purchase and sale of foodstuffs.
 Having done transactions in the size of $7 billion, the United States Food Administration was rendered obsolete by the armistice in Europe.
 President Woodrow Wilson promoted its transition in a new agency for the support of the reconstruction of Europe.
 It became the American Relief Administration, approved by an Act (Public, No. 274, 65th Congress) on February 25, 1919.

 The Food Administration Grain Corporation became the United States Grain Corporation pursuant to of May 14, 1919.

+Legacy and aftermath

+Much of what is known of the organization after the close of official operations comes from the Memoirs of Herbert Hoover.
+Where the highly successful and unprecedented scale of operations the organization managed to achieve is concerned, Hoover says:My experience in the Food Administration, and in the reconstruction of Europe after the Armistice, had demonstrated a woeful lack of scientific approach to our national food problems in the mass.
+Therefore in 1920 I proposed to the Carnegie Corporation that a research institute, devoted exclusively to this subject, should be established at Stanford University.
+I proposed that its work should be with products after they left the farmer.
+It was to study processing and distribution with a view to eliminating waste and improving standards and quality and preventing fraud; to study nutritional questions in different groups and areas; and also to study existing regulatory methods and the legislative proposals for price-fixing, etc.

+Statistics and questions of production were already well taken care of by the various governmental agencies and the agricultural colleges.

+The idea appealed strongly to Mr. Elihu Root, then Chairman of the Carnegie Board.
+That institution granted us $70,000 a year for ten years, and subsequently an endowment of about $750,000 was given to the Institute.
+Dr. Alonzo E. Taylor was made the Director.
+The Institute has been fruitful in results.